-MISSION STATEMENT: redefy’s goal is to boldly defy stereotypes, embrace acceptance and tolerance, redefine our perspectives positively, and create an active community.
+MISSION STATEMENT: redefy’s goal is to boldly defy stereotypes, embrace acceptance, redefine our perspectives positively, and create an active community.

 TL;DR: We are an organization by teenagers for teenagers seeking to empower schools/communities with resources/information to be more inclusive.

 REDEFY CORP is an IRS approved 501(c)(3) tax-exempt charitable organization.
 Our Federal Tax ID Number is 82-2000890.

 Founded in 2013 by Ziad Ahmed, Redefy is an international, social justice 501(c)3 non-profit organization run entirely by teens.
 We strive to promote acceptance, defy stereotypes, and defeat hate through: